Bindukk18/MyRetailApp/README.md

 # MyRetailApp
 This is a Rest application which provides two end points.

-1] The GET API  fetches  the product name from an external API.The API combines the fetched name with the pricing information from MongoDB  data store  into a single response.
+    1] The GET API  fetches  the product name from an external API.

+       The API combines the fetched name with the pricing information from MongoDB  data store  into a single response.

     2] The PUT API  takes the product information from the request and stored in the MongoDB database.

 Technology Stack: